vimond/replay/plans.md

 8. ✓ Prepare revised video engine with streamlined/modernised APIs.
 9. ✓ Build default player as npm package with all features.
 10. ✓ Streamlab integration.
-11. Review what to make configurable (overridable) in default player, e.g. strings, graphics, controls appearance, their settings.
+11. ✓ Review what to make configurable (overridable) in default player, e.g. strings, graphics, controls appearance, their settings.
-12. Demo container app.
+12. ✓ Demo container app.
-13. Theme-based styling, preparing for next step.
+13. ✓ Basic HTML5 video streamer, only for MP4.
-14. ✓ Basic HTML5 video streamer, only for MP4.
+14. Guide documentation.
-15. Guide documentation.
+15. Component and API documentation [Styleguidist](https://react-styleguidist.js.org/docs/documenting.html)
-16. Component and API documentation [Styleguidist](https://react-styleguidist.js.org/docs/documenting.html)
+16. Docs on creating a full CSS file for a customised player, including core styles.
-17. Docs on creating a full CSS file for a customised player, including core styles.
+17. Theme-based styling, preparing for next step.
 18. Accessibility.
 19. Touch and mobile friendly.
 20. Other new pure VideoStreamers: HlsVideoStreamer, ShakaVideoStreamer.